 The store's interior is dimly lit and divided into rooms to resemble a house party, so that unattractive people, who have never been to house parties, will become disoriented and lost.
 Wandering the store, stared at by posters of shirtless men a thousand times handsomer than themselves, the unattractive people will eventually commit suicide, or be killed by the lasers that shoot from the men's nipples.
 The lasers are triggered by a sonar system that uses the beat of the dance music on the speakers to echolocate fat or asymmetrical bodies.

 Also, the sales floor is made of trapdoor tiles that detect obesity or an unconfident gait.
-The unattractive person slides down a chute into a cell lined with monitors that show the time they, the unattractive person, walked close enough to an attractive person to make the attractive person's hair flutter slightly.
+The unattractive person slides down a chute into a cell lined with TV screens, showing the time they walked close enough to an attractive person to make the attractive person's hair flutter slightly.
 Realizing this was the highlight of their life, the unattractive person cries, their tears flowing in two parallel streams into the drain on the floor, forming an "=" sign between the person and the sewer.

 Abercrombie & Fitch's most popular shirt is made of a psychic fabric that displays whatever the wearer is thinking (the most common image is a cross section of a frat party, twisted into an infinity sign, set against a background of women's underwear).
 Unattractive people are especially forbidden from trying on this shirt, because their self-consciousness turns it into a grotesque hall of mirrors, showing a less attractive version of the wearer, wearing a shirt showing an even less attractive version, and so on.
 As a safeguard the shirt is sprayed with a chemical that ignites if it touches acned or unmoisturized skin.
 Additionally, the shirt rack has a scanner that counts the number of contacts and sexts on customers' iPhones.
 If the number is below average, the rack grows spikes and spins around like a saw.